FRIENDS DREI Workgroup

 FRIENDS Diversity, Racial Equity, and Inclusion Workgroup

-FRIENDS Staff and PAC members formed a workgroup to address Diversity, Racial Equity, and Inclusion (DREI) in September 2021.
+FRIENDS Staff and Parent Advisory Council (PAC) members formed a workgroup to address Diversity, Racial Equity, and Inclusion (DREI) in September 2021.
 It was created as a catalyst to move DREI work forward within FRIENDS and to join the national movement of embracing cultural diversity.
 Through the Workgroup, we hope to share information and facilitate conversations that will support a culture of affirmation, acceptance, and appreciation of all individuals from every background and ethnicity.
 Our values and principles are grounded in our commitment to diversity, equity, and inclusion, and is informed by our ongoing journey of learning, which is enlightened by those with perspectives and lived experiences, and expertise of our staff, parents, partners, and the communities we serve.

 Mission